 I’m usually participating in several Coursera courses (and in 15-16, lots of in-person courses).

 I use Feedly (in place of Google Reader, may it rest in peace) to collect the the newest work from a wide variety of sources.

 There are a number of writers for whom I use Feedly to read everything they post (or least almost everything).
 For example:

-- Dan Meyer, who currently has the strongest vision for improved of anyone I have ever read.
+- Dan Meyer, who currently has the strongest vision for improved math education of anyone I have ever read.

 - Math With Bad Drawings which has great insight on lots of things I like to think about, presented in a particularly engaging way!

 - FiveThirtyEight (everything except the sports stuff).

 I also have a huge “Sometimes” Feedly which follows posts from ~90 sources on a wide variety of topics that I read when I have extra time.
 This includes lots of stuff about education, Seth Godin, lots of stuff about economics, Nick Kristof, lots of stuff about community development, Chalkbeat Tennessee, blogs for lots of organizations I like, and lots of other stuff.
 When this gets to around 200 articles in the queue, I usually mark all as read and start fresh.